VQ Probe v2.5 User Guide

 Add Source Files to RD Curve

-Select one or more source files on the Source Files tab, then select the Add to RD Curve menu item.
-You will see the list of RD Curves where it’s allowed to add the selected source files:
+Select one or more source files on the Files tab, click the right mouse button, then select the Add to RD Curve menu item.
+You will see a list of RD Curves to which the selected source files can be added:

 NOTE: A reference file cannot be added to an RD Curve.
 YUV files cannot be added as well.